-1. "Economics of the Euro area".
-There has been a long tradition in economics of studying monetary unions, but the Euro area is specific in many respects: these include economic policies, labour markets, finance, etc. This bloc is dedicated to understanding the extent to which the Euro area has been so specific.
-The reasons why the European Union lags behind the United States and Japan, in terms of incomes per head and also in terms of reactivity to a shock like the 2008-2009 recession, and why EU is being caught up by emerging economies is also discussed.

-2. "Europe and its external relations".
+- 1. "Economics of the Euro area".
+There has been a long tradition in economics of studying monetary unions, but the Euro area is specific in many respects: these include economic policies, labour markets, finance, etc. This bloc is dedicated to understanding the extent to which the Euro area has been so specific and why it faces so many difficulties like the sovereign-debt crisis.
+The reasons why the European Union lags behind the United States and Japan, in terms of incomes per head and also in terms of reactivity to a shock like the 2008-2009 recession, and why EU is being caught up by emerging economies will also be discussed. - 2.
+"Europe and its external relations".
 At its birth, European construction was meant to tackle security issues and not only economic issues.
-Actually, Europeans had to wait until the end of the Eighties to see their governments promoting a coordinated strategy in this field.
+Actually, Europeans had to wait until the end of the 1980s to see their governments promoting a coordinated strategy in this field.
 Coordination in other fields, like trade and budget, came earlier, although European governments and institutions still face difficulties speaking with a single voice.
-Cultural issues are also at stake: some countries, like France, urge the maintenance of art subsidies; meanwhile France also fights against illegal music and movie downloading by individuals.

-3. "Migration and identities".
+Cultural issues are also at stake: some countries, like France, urge the maintenance of art subsidies; meanwhile France also fights against illegal music and movie downloading by individuals. - 3.
+"Migration and identities".
 "Union in diversity" was intended to be the European Union motto, laid down in the European Constitutional Treaty.
 This diversity stems from the heterogeneity of member countries: different spoken languages, different habits, different levels of development, etc. explain this heterogeneity.
 Three main angles are focused on: the twelve newcomers of 2004 and 2007 (ten Central and Eastern European countries, Cyprus and Malta), which have formed the latest enlargement waves, the likeliest newcomers (Croatia and Macedonia) and specific cases: a long-standing candidate country, Turkey, and a recent candidate to candidacy, Iceland.